Sudheesh-07/Weather-App/README.md

 3. Copy the contents of `.env.example` into `.env`.
 4. Replace `YOUR_API_KEY_HERE` with your actual OpenWeather API key in the `.env` file.

-Alternatively, you can use the default API key provided by the repository owner.
-If you choose this option, you don't need to create a `.env` file.

 ## Running the App

-Once you have set up your API key (or decided to use the default), you can run the app on your device or emulator.
+Once you have set up your API key, you can run the app on your device or emulator.

 ## Getting Started